pdeka/example-webapp/README.md

 Description
 ===========
 This is both a template java enterprise web application.
-The repo was forked from a project by [link Tom Czarniecki](#http://tomczarniecki.com).
+The repo was forked from a project by [link 'Tom Czarniecki'](#http://tomczarniecki.com).

 Connecting story narratives to code level artifacts
 ---------------------------------------------------